JuXReal/SimpleDocumentManagement/README.md

 - German umlauts (äöu etc.) does not work well.
 - Use old versions of some scripts because of compatibility.

+## Upcomming feature (hopefull)
+- Send documents via Mail to the SDM-Pi
+- Dockr Container
+- Torrent to a full working Image

 ## Thanks